Acupuncture for hay fever (also known as seasonal allergic rhinitis): according to the World Health Organisation, it does help.

 Taking a daily spoonful of local honey (produced within a 10-mile radius of where you live) can give you antigens to help you combat hay fever.
 There is no scientific evidence for this and it may be an old wives tale, but many tales have their basis in truth.
 So, herbal medicine could be worth a try.

-Visit Jackie at Bridge to Health Clinic in Ealing, West London for a treatment of acupuncture for hay fever.
+Visit Jackie at her home Clinic in Ealing W5 for acupuncture treatment for hay fever.

 HOW TO GET THE MOST FROM YOUR ACUPUNCTURE TREATMENT

 If you have not had acupuncture treatment before and want to find out more about it please read this blog to find out how to get the best from a treatment.